UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 UCLA Stats and Trends

-- UCLA has played 10 games, with six wins against the spread.

-- The Bruins have been favored by 3 points or more six times this season and are 4-2 ATS in those matchups.
+- The Bruins have been favored by 3 points or more six times this season and are 4-2 ATS in those games.

-- UCLA's games this year have gone over the total in five out of 10 opportunities (50%).
+- UCLA's games this year have hit the over five times in 10 opportunities (50%).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.